Teaching children about super

 What is super?

 Superannuation is money set aside during your working years for you to live off in retirement.
-Your employer puts a portion of your wages or salary into your super account, and your super fund invests that money for you – helping it grow over your working life.
+Your employer puts a percentage of your wages or salary into your super account, and your super fund invests that money for you – helping it grow over your working life.

 Generally, your employer must pay a minimum amount – called the superannuation guarantee (SG) – into your super account.